devopsacademyau/academy/classes/04class/aws_iam_storage/README.md

 #### Policy Evaluation Logic

-> Desconsider for now the columns that contain services not presented up to this point in the course (SCPs, permission boundaries)
+> Disconsider for now the columns that contain services not presented up to this point in the course (SCPs, permission boundaries)

 ![](./assets/PolicyEvaluationHorizontal.png)